South Sumatra: Pre-history

 South Sumatra has been settled by humans since the Palaeolithic era.
 The evidence of those settlements is proven by discoveries of Palaeolithic tools in the riverbed of Saling and Kikim rivers in Bungamas Village, Lahat Regency and Seventy-eight skeletons dating back to 3,000–14,000 years ago, presumably of Austronesian and Austromelanesoid origins was excavated from the site of Harimau Cave in Padang Bindu Village, Ogan Komering Ulu Regency.
 Relics of seven stone chambers believed to be about 2,500 years old were found near a coffee plantation in Kotaraya Lembak, Lahat Regency.
-Around 300 BC, the Deutero-Malay people arrived in this region and pushed the native people inland.

 Srivijaya

 Around 7th century AD, an ancient Buddhist kingdom of Srivijaya was established in an area that's now Palembang.
 This kingdom became the center of trade and was a maritime power, but this kingdom did not expand its power outside the islands of Southeast Asia, with the exception of contributing to the population of Madagascar as far as 3,300 miles west.
 Some experts are still debating the area that was the center of the Srivijaya Kingdom.
 It was likely that the kingdom used to move its administrative center, but the capital remained directly governed by the authorities, while the supporting areas were governed by the local datuk.

 In the 7th century, the Chinese noted that there were two kingdoms namely Malayu and Kedah that were part of the Srivijaya empire.

 The Srivijaya empire had existed since 671 according to the notes of the Chinese Buddhist monk Yijing.
 From the Kedukan Bukit inscription in 682, this empire became known under the leadership of Dapunta Hyang.
 That he departed on the siddhayatra holy journey to "take blessings", and led 20,000 soldiers and 312 people on board with 1,312 soldiers on foot from Minanga Tamwan to Jambi and Palembang.
 The Kedukan Bukit Inscription is reputed to be the oldest inscription written in Malay.
 Experts argue that the writer of this inscription adapted Indian orthography.

 Based on the Kota Kapur Inscription dated from 686 CE that is found on the island of Bangka, this empire has dominated the southern part of Sumatra, the islands of Bangka and Belitung, to Lampung.
 This inscription also mentions that Emperor Sri Jayanasa launched a military expedition to punish the Bhumi Jawa kingdom who were not loyal to Srivijaya, this event coincided with the collapse of Tarumanagara in West Java and Holing (Kalingga) in Central Java, which was most likely due to Sriwijaya's attack.
 It is also possible that the Bhumi Jawa kingdom mentioned in the inscription is referring to the Kingdom of Tarumanegara.
 Srivijaya continued to grow and succeeded in controlling the maritime trade routes in the Straits of Malacca, the Sunda Strait, the South China Sea, the Java Sea and the Karimata Strait.